10 Movie and TV moments featuring Italian cars

 Il Sorpasso di Dino Risi

 Millions of words have been written about this Mike Nichols' masterpiece, where a baby Dustin Hoffman falls for a "pre-cougar" generation Anne Bancroft.
-He then speeds with his red Alfa Duetto to interrupt her daughter's wedding, and run away with her for a happy and normal life... or was it?
+He then speeds with his red Alfa Duetto to interrupt her daughter's wedding, and runs away with her for a happy and normal life... or was it?
 This film introduced one of the most appreciated Italian cars to the American market.

 Hawaii, Tom Selleck, and great plots are the ingredients that made this TV series a worldwide success, but there is no doubt that everyone will remember it also for the splendid and fast red Ferrari 308 with the license plate Robin 1.
-That car became an icon for the 80s generation and it was solid member of the cast, exporting the popularity of Ferrari to the Pacific Ocean and into virtually every house in the world.
+That car became an icon for the 80s generation and it was a solid member of the cast, exporting the popularity of Ferrari to the Pacific Ocean and into virtually every house in the world.

-Although, technically, the most famous spy in the history of motion pictures has never driven an Italian car, Ferrari and others have been often featured in the 007 series.
+Although, technically, the most famous spy in the history of motion pictures has never driven an Italian car, Ferraris and others have been often featured in the 007 series.
 We would like to remember one sequence above all, when James Bond races a Red Ferrari on a mountain street on the top of Monte Carlo in Golden Eye, Pierce Brosnan's debut as James Bond.

 The success of this very popular series was a combination of things such as locations, music, and colors, but just as in Magnum P.I. the Ferrari had an important role.
 Two different cars were actually featured.
 First, a beautiful black Ferrari Daytona Spider 365, destroyed in an explosion at the beginning of the third season, replaced by a glamorous and brand new white Ferrari Testarossa, especially donated for the series.